haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 `O(n)` asymptotics.
 Assoc lists are usually an intermediate data structure which Haskell programmers will usually convert into a `Map`.
-Although this conversion is itself an `O(n*log n)` operation `Map` provides an `O(log n)` lookup.
+Although this conversion is itself an `O(n*log n)` operation `Map` provides an `O(log n)` lookup, so the conversion cost is ammortized very quickly.

 ## Sets

 Sets are a very interesting container, the core concept of a set is membership.
 Although you can lookup elements by index, this is generally not advised since the interface makes no promises about what this index will be.
-Instead if is common to build up sets and test to see if an element exists in that set.
+Instead it is common to build up sets, and then test to see if an element exists in that set.

 A set can be constructed purely by inserting elements into the empty set